Weekly Devotions

 But if we have food and clothing, with these we will be content....
 For the love of money is a root of all kinds of evils.

-Listen to the hymn here.
+Listen to the tune here.

 The Fourth Petition